apache/apisix/README.md

 - **Serverless**
   - [Lua functions](docs/en/latest/plugins/serverless.md): Invoke functions in each phase in APISIX.
   - [Azure functions](docs/en/latest/plugins/azure-functions.md): seamless integration with Azure Serverless Function as a dynamic upstream to proxy all requests for a particular URI to the Microsoft Azure cloud.
+  - [Apache OpenWhisk](docs/en/latest/plugins/openwhisk.md): seamless integration with Apache OpenWhisk as a dynamic upstream to proxy all requests for a particular URI to your own OpenWhisk cluster.

 ## Get Started